 OSHA has been criticized for failing to promulgate a new standard for COVID-19.
 The AFL-CIO sued OSHA in U.S. federal court, requesting a court to order OSHA to publish an emergency temporary standard covering COVID-19.
 Last week the D.C.
 Court of Appeals dismissed the lawsuit and the AFL-CIO has appealed.

 Meanwhile in Minnesota, the State has taken the matter into its own hands and published guidance describing what safety, sanitizing and health protocols must be adopted by employers.
 Until June 29, businesses deemed by Governor Walz as Critical Sector businesses have been operating without specific mandates, other than the requirement that they comply with CDC, Minnesota Department of Health, and Minnesota Department of Labor and Industry (DOLI) guidance.
 Now, effective June 29, DOLI will require that certain Critical Sector businesses comply with specific standards.
 Among the affected industries are construction, manufacturing, convenience stores and agriculture.
-This post discusses the guidance outlined in the Preparedness Plan Requirements Guidelines -Manufacturing.

 The guidance applies to businesses “engaged in the production of materials, food or wares whether by manual labor or machinery.”
 Manufacturing includes but is not limited to “food production, computer and electronics, fabricated metal, machinery and medical devices.”